 8. University of Cincinnati – Cincinnati Online

 The University of Cincinnati’s online MSN degree program comes from a CCNE-accredited nursing school considered one of the best in the Midwest.
-UC’s specialized programs provide students with the knowledge, research, and the necessary technical skills to advance into leadership in the field of nursing.
+UC’s specialized programs provide students with the knowledge, research, and necessary technical skills to advance into leadership in the field of nursing.
 Concentrations include Adult Gero, FNP, Nurse-Midwifery, or Women’s Health NP.
 Students can select between part and full-time enrollment for added flexibility.

-Degree: MSN – Adult Gero, FNP, Nurse Midwifery, Women’s Health NP
+Degree: MSN – Adult Gero, FNP, Nurse-Midwifery, Women’s Health NP

 9. University of Central Florida – UCF Online

-The University of Central Florida online MSN degree program gives students the opportunity to concentrate in the areas of Nursing Leadership and Management, Nurse Educator, Nursing and Health Care Simulation.
+The University of Central Florida’s online MSN degree program gives students the opportunity to concentrate in the areas of Nursing Leadership and Management, Nurse Educator, Nursing and Health Care Simulation.
 The university offers this program entirely online for students who would like to build upon their BA in nursing, as well as their professional experiences.
 While courses are entirely online, students will need to attend campus for orientation and to present their evidence-based final project.
 The Commission of Collegiate Nursing Education accredits all of UCF’s MSN degree options.

 While UCF was founded in 1963 to provide trained engineers and workers for Florida’s Space Coast, its mission is far wider today – and its current enrollment is more than 66,000 students, making it one of the largest universities in the US.
 According to U.S. News & World Report, the university is ranked as one of the best online nursing schools in America, as well as #10 for Most Innovative Schools.
-Their motto is, “Reach for the Stars,” and online MSN program students are certainly encouraged to do that.
+Their motto is, “Reach for the Stars,” an online MSN program students are certainly encouraged to do.